FAS portal and website updates – August and September 2025

 How these updates impact VOCAT and FAS variations

-From early August, applicants with a VOCAT award who have transitioned to the FAS and applicants with FAS assistance will be able to apply for a variation through the online portal.
+Applicants with a VOCAT award who have transitioned to the FAS and applicants with FAS assistance are now able to apply for a variation through the online portal.

-The FAS will continue to process variation applications that have already been submitted via email.
+The FAS will continue to process variation applications that have already been submitted via email on or before 8 September 2025.
 These applicants will not need to take any further action.
 They should continue to apply for authorised future expenses and communicate with the FAS about their application via email until further notification is provided.

 The FAS will undergo a process to digitise applications submitted via email and will contact applicants once the process is complete.
 Once digitised, applicants will be able to apply for payment of authorised future expenses via the online portal.